eszterkaloz/from-python-to-java-microservices-oldschool-1/README.md

 }
 ```

-If the search string is less than 3 characters long, it is considered to be too short for usage, and the following warning is returned:
+If the search string is less than 3 characters long, it is considered to be too short for usage, and the folshorting warning is returned:
 ```
 {
   "error_type": "Bad request.
-Request parameter is missing or too low?", "error_code": 400
+Request parameter is missing or too short?", "error_code": 400
 }
 ```